laboon/ebook/text/40_unit_testing.md

 Before diving into the code, let's examine a unit test in natural language.
 Let's say that we're implementing a Linked List class, and we would like to test equality.
 When we make two lists that have the same data in them, they will show as equal, even though they are not the exact same Linked List in object.
 How could we specify a test for this case?

-"Create two linked lists, _a_ and _b_, each with data for the nodes equal to 1 -> 2 -> 3.
+"Create two linked lists, _a_ and _b_, each with data for the nodes equal to 1 &rarr; 2 &rarr; 3.
 When they are compared with the equality operator, they should be seen as equal."

 We can see that there are three steps here, which correspond to some of the steps in a manual test.
 This should not be surprising.
 After all, the basic concepts of testing do not change, despite the level of abstraction of a particular test.
 The steps are:

 1. __Preconditions:__ First, we need to generate the preconditions of the test.
 If you recall from several chapters back, the preconditions are those conditions which must be met before the actual test starts.
-In this case, the preconditions are that we have two different linked lists, named _a_ and _b_, and that they contain the exact same data, 1 -> 2 -> 3, all of which are the same data type.
+In this case, the preconditions are that we have two different linked lists, named _a_ and _b_, and that they contain the exact same data, 1 &rarr; 2 &rarr; 3, all of which are the same data type.

 2. __Execution Steps:__ This is what is actually done in the test.
 In our example, the equality operator is applied between the two linked lists _a_ and _b_, and will return a Boolean value.